 While brain teaser questions are no longer trendy, some companies still rely on them to assess candidates’ analytical and problem-solving skills.
 Read up on these challenging questions and be prepared in case you run into one.

-In the past, Google and other top companies were known for challenging applicants with interview brainteasers, but these questions have lately fallen out of popularity.
+In the past, Google and other top companies were known for challenging applicants with these questions in an interview.
+However, these questions have lately fallen out of popularity.

-In a recent interview with The New York Times, Laszlo Bock, senior vice president of people operations for Google, said, “On the hiring side, we found that brainteasers are a complete waste of time.”
+In an interview with The New York Times, Laszlo Bock, senior vice president of people operations for Google, said, “On the hiring side, we found that brain teasers are a complete waste of time.”

-His take is that that candidates’ answers to brainteasers don’t predict anything.
+His take is that candidates’ answers to these questions don’t predict anything.
 In fact, he says that structured behavioral interviews are now Google’s hiring tool of choice.

 Note: We agree that behavioral questions tend to be more effective and most hiring companies ask behavioral questions these days, so make sure that you prepare to answer them (Read: Behavioral Interview Tips).

 Gareth McLeod, a software engineer who worked at Facebook and has interviewed with a “who’s who of Silicon Valley companies,” says Google is not alone.

 Okay, so brainteasers are no longer trendy or innovative.
 However, many companies are still using them.
 These questions are most common in interviews for entry-level and junior positions that require analytic and problem solving skills (including jobs in technology, finance, engineering, and consulting).

 What Do We Mean By Brain Teaser Questions?